saezlab/decoupleR/README.md

 ### Dependencies

-To ensure that we all use the same package versions we make of [renv](https://rstudio.github.io/renv/articles/renv.html), a package for dependency management.
+To ensure that we all use the same package versions we make use of [renv](https://rstudio.github.io/renv/articles/renv.html), a package for dependency management.